wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 other lower level caches to invalidate their copies of the `S` state line. zSim does not assume that these two process can be overlapped, since in the `processAccess()` method of `class MESICC`, the `respCycle` from `bcc`'s `processAccess()` is passed to tcc's `processAccess()` as the start cycle.

+In timing cache's access() method, we first remember the initial number of records in the event recorder before we start the access protocol, and save it to `initialRecords`.
+Then, we perform locking, tag array lookup, and eviction as in the base class cache.
+After the `processEviction()` returns, we check whether the number of records in the event recorder is `initialRecords + 1`.
+If true, then we have performed an `access()` call to the parent cache, resulting in the generation of an access record.
+Note that the current implementation of zSim coherence controller filters out clean write backs in the form of `PUTS`.
+The coherence controller will simply discard the request without calling `access()` on the parent, and hence there will be no timing record in this case.
+The eviction timing record will be saved in local variable `writebackRecord`.
+The flag variable `hasWritebackRecord` will also be set to `true`.